-2.1 The applicant provides details in Section 18 on their application of the steps they intend to take to meet the four licensing objectives.
-These steps would in turn, where applicable, be made into conditions to be attached to the licence, if granted.
+2.1 The applicant provides details under Section M in their application of the steps they intend to take to meet the four licensing objectives.
+Relevant matters would be taken from this 'operating schedule' and added to the licence, as suitably worded conditions should the application be granted.